Filtering by content type: Blog Post

 People usually think of beacons as radiant lights that attract attention.
 But the FTC has charged that two Ohio auto dealers (among other things) used the word in a way that kept consumers in the dark.

 Tricolor Auto Acceptance’s multi-hued name may be particularly appropriate.
 According to an FTC lawsuit, the company’s violations of the Fair Credit Reporting Act were enough to make consumers see red, feel blue, and perhaps lose some green in the process.

 There are three letters every auto dealer should know about.
 GTO?
 XKE?
 Good guesses, but not what we had in mind.We’re talking about GLB.The Gramm-Leach-Bliley Act requires financial institutions to give their customers initial and annual notices about their privacy policies.
 If the...

 They say what happens in Vegas stays in Vegas.
 But here’s one thing that doesn’t belong in Vegas or anywhere else: ads that draw buyers in with eye-catching terms while burying the “gotchas” in fine print.
 In separate law enforcement actions, the FTC alleged that two Las Vegas...

 Filtering by content type: Press Release

-BMW of North America LLC has agreed to settle Federal Trade Commission charges that its MINI Division violated the Magnuson-Moss Warranty Act by telling consumers that BMW would void their warranty unless they used MINI parts and MINI...
+Following a public comment period, the Federal Trade Commission has approved a final consent order against BMW of North America LLC, whose MINI Division allegedly violated the Magnuson-Moss Warranty Act by telling consumers that BMW would void their warranty unless they used MINI parts and MINI...

 Filtering by content type: Case